Prateek-27/ML-Algorithms-from-Scratch/README.md

 ## Contents

 - `SimpleLinearRegression.ipynb`: Demonstrates the implementation of simple linear regression.
-Used the'Salary_dataset.csv' dataset to predicted salary given the years of experience.
+Uses the'Salary_dataset.csv' dataset to predicted salary given the years of experience.
 - `MultipleLinearRegression.ipynb`: Contains the implementation and evaluation of multiple linear regression.
-Used the 'Student_Performance.csv' dataset to predict Performance Index given features like Hours Studied,	Previous Scores, to name afew.
+Uses the 'Student_Performance.csv' dataset to predict Performance Index given features like Hours Studied,	Previous Scores, to name a few.
 - `BinaryLogisticRegression.ipynb`: Showcases binary logistic regression implementation.
-Used the 'fake_bills.csv' to predict if the bill is genuine or not given features like diagonal,	height_left, to name afew.
+Uses the 'fake_bills.csv' to predict if the bill is genuine or not given features like diagonal,	height_left, to name a few.
 - `BinaryLogisticRegressionWithRegularization.ipynb`: Implemented regularization to my binary logistic regression implementation.
-Used the 'fake_bills.csv'.
+Uses the 'fake_bills.csv'.

 ## Implementation Highlights